-Leadership is one of the most discussed topics today, but also one of the most difficult to understand.
-The literature shows different definitions and views, albeit with elements in common.
+Leadership is a process in which leaders affect and are affected by their followers positively or negatively.
+Leadership is about influence, the ability to influence your subordinates, your peers, and your bosses in a work or organizational context.
+The literature presents different definitions and visions of leadership, although with common elements.
 Transformational leadership is one style that the academy has given greater importance to recently.
 A good transformational leader is innovative, open to change, explores new approaches, motivates people to learn and to have a strategic and clear thinking, which would lead to good performance of teams and, consequently, to the desired business profit.

 In this study, it was found that there is a strong relationship between innovation and performance, in line with what is described in the literature.
 The results also indicate that the improvement of innovation has positive consequences on performance.
 However, the generalized linear model showed that leadership is not a moderating variable in the relationship between innovation and performance, in the hotel sector.
 This result may be explained by the leadership style that more frequently occurs in this sector, that is, probably, still not transformational enough.
 The new ways of working require new approaches by administrations and managers, which should better inspire their teams to be proactive, to be aligned with the company's strategy and vision, create clear targets and encourage them to handle change as a friend.

 Leaders have the authority to set specific goals and encourage employees to implement innovation.
 Administrators have the need to select transformational leaders or to pressure managers for a style change.
 In fact, performance depends on the ability to innovate.
 When performance increases, innovation tends to be more frequently implemented and the control of non-financial performance indicators, often not given much importance in the sector, is a must.